Deadwood (TV series): Season 1 (2004)

 The first season takes place in 1876, six months after the founding of the camp, soon after Custer's Last Stand.
 Seth Bullock leaves his job as a marshal in Montana to establish a hardware business in the gold-mining camp of Deadwood, along with his friend and business partner, Sol Star.
 Wild Bill Hickok, the infamous gunslinger of the west, is on a separate journey to Deadwood, accompanied by Charlie Utter and Calamity Jane.
 Al Swearengen is the owner of The Gem, a local saloon and brothel.
 Other notable residents include Dr. Amos Cochran; A. W. Merrick, owner and editor of the local newspaper "The Pioneer"; and E. B. Farnum, proprietor of The Grand Central Hotel.

 Bullock encounters a man of an unknown name, who claims that Indians had killed an immigrant family along the road, and he and Hickok along with others ride out to investigate.
 Swearengen at his saloon offers bounties for Indian scalps, in apparent revenge for the murders, and discounts on booze and women.
 Bullock and Hickok investigate and find the wagon turned over and all but one of the immigrant family killed.
 Before sunrise they confront the unknown man and point to holes in his story, saying the raid appeared to be a setup by whites.
 When he draws his weapon both men draw in defense, and Hickok's bullet kills him.
-Swearengen wakes to hear of these new events as told by E.B.
-Farnum, and is particularly unhappy hearing that one of the immigrant party survived, suspecting that his road agents may have been responsible for the raid.
+Swearengen wakes to hear of these new events as told by Farnum, and is particularly unhappy hearing that one of the immigrant party survived, suspecting that his road agents may have been responsible for the raid.

 Brom Garret, a wealthy businessman from New York City, lives at The Grand Central Hotel with his wife, Alma, who nurses a secret laudanum habit.
 Aware that Garret is interested in prospecting, Swearengen and Farnum deceive him into purchasing a gold claim in a confidence game.
 Newly arrived Cy Tolliver and his entourage purchase an abandoned hotel across from The Gem and begin renovations, then open the Bella Union Saloon, a luxurious gambling house and brothel.
 Brom Garret soon learns that his gold claim is worthless and demands Swearengen reimburse his money.
 Swearengen orders Dan Dority to kill Garret and "make it look like an accident."
 Dority throws Garret off a cliff, only to discover that the claim is actually a rich one after all.
 Newly widowed Alma Garret asks Wild Bill Hickok for guidance regarding the gold claim and Swearengen's renewed interest.
 Hickok asks Bullock to advise Garret; Bullock agrees.
 Bullock suggests that Garret hire Whitney Ellsworth, a trustworthy and experienced prospector.
-Alma Garret takes custody of young Sofia Metz, whose family was murdered on the way back to Minnesota.
+Alma Garret takes custody of young Norwegian speaking Sofia Metz, whose family was murdered on the way back to Minnesota.